OGRECave/ogre/Docs/src/hardware-buffers.md

 # Hardware Buffers {#Hardware-Buffers}

+The general premise with a hardware buffer is that it is an area of memory with which you can do whatever you like; there is no format (vertex or otherwise) associated with the buffer itself - that is entirely up to interpretation by the methods that use it - in that way, a Ogre::HardwareBuffer is just like an area of memory you might allocate using @c malloc - the difference being that this memory is accessible by the GPU driver.
 Vertex buffers, index buffers and pixel buffers inherit most of their features from the HardwareBuffer class.
-The general premise with a hardware buffer is that it is an area of memory with which you can do whatever you like; there is no format (vertex or otherwise) associated with the buffer itself - that is entirely up to interpretation by the methods that use it - in that way, a HardwareBuffer is just like an area of memory you might allocate using @c malloc - the difference being that this memory is likely to be located in GPU memory.

 @tableofcontents